-The objective of this management plan is to maintain the Peregrine Falcon anatum/tundrius population at at least the level reached in 2010 within its Canadian range in the 10 years following publication of the final version of this management plan.
+The objective of this management plan is to maintain a self-sustaining3 population of the Peregrine Falcon anatum/tundrius throughout its Canadian range for the next 10 years.

 The broad strategies and conservation measures required to achieve the management objective are presented in Section 6.
-In addition to supporting existing measures, this management plan proposes a number of conservation measures aimed at reducing threats and evaluating their impacts, conservation and, if possible, protection of nesting sites, improving knowledge of Peregrine Falcon anatum/tundrius populations, with an emphasis on populations located in northern regions, and participation of northern communities (Aboriginal and non-Aboriginal) in activities related to conservation of the species.
+In addition to supporting existing measures, this management plan proposes a number of conservation measures aimed at reducing threats and evaluating their impacts, the conservation and, if possible, legal protection of nesting sites, improving knowledge of Peregrine Falcon anatum/tundrius populations, with an emphasis on populations located in northern regions, and participation of northern communities (Aboriginal and non-Aboriginal) in activities related to conservation of the species.